 Signs and symptoms of your period

-1) Breasts - Girls will start developing breasts, which can take up to 4 years to fully develop, when they start puberty.
+1) Breasts: Breasts will typically be the first hint that puberty is starting!
+They can take up to 4 years to fully develop, when they start puberty.
 Periods usually happen 1-2 years after they begin developing breasts.

-Ugh, these can sometimes be a tad unpleasant and everyone’s symptoms are different.
+Ugh, these can DEFINITELY sometimes be a tad unpleasant and everyone’s symptoms are different.

-Lots of teen girls get mild to intense cramps in their low abdomen or back.
+Lots of people who get periods get mild to intense cramps in their low abdomen or back.
 If you do experience them, there are many ways of relieving the pain.
 Try exercising, take ibuprofen or Motrin (talk to your parent/guardian before doing this), OR fun tip: Our ‘Oh No’ Proof Underwear pouch doubles as a heating pad.
 All you have to do it run a face towel under hot water, squeeze the water out and insert it into the pouch!